 Preheat the oven to 400F.
 Spread the veggies on the sheet pan.
 Drizzle the fajita sauce on the veggies.
 Mix them thoroughly.
 Let some extra sauce spread on the pan as it won't allow the veggie to dry up while being baked.
 Roast the veggies at 400 F for 20 minutes till the veggies are tender.
 If required, cook for another 5 minutes.

 This is my favorite way to make my fajita vegetables.
 The best part is you don't need to pay attention to the veggies.
 Set temperature and time.

 In a mixing bowl add the sliced veggies.
 Pour the spice mix (sauce).
 Mix them well.
-Now preheat the air fryer at 400 F for 3 minutes.
+Now preheat the air fryer to 400 F for 3 minutes.
 Then transfer the veggies to the air fryer basket and start the air fryer at 375 F (190 C) for 10 minutes.
 Check at 5 minutes and toss the veggies once.
 Remove at 10 minutes when the veggies are tender and charred at the edges.

-Saute the beans and corns
+Saute the beans and corn

 Assemble the vegan fajitas

 Take 4 - 6 tortillas for serving.
 You can simply serve them with guacamole or salsa or pico de gallo, etc. Warm the tortillas under direct flame using a tong or microwave for 1 minute.
 Place the fajita veggies on the tortilla.
 Then top it with sauteed beans and corn followed by other crema or salsa or guacamole and a hand full of cilantro leaves.
 Plain vegan yogurt or vegan sour cream can also do great as toppings.

 Can I make ahead my vegan fajitas?